Stocastico/Evaluation_paper/README.md

 There were three types of data collected in the study:

 - [xAPI statements](https://xapi.com/statements-101/) that were automatically collected by the AR application while students were using them.
-We created a Python [package](https://stocastico.github.io/xapi_analysis/) that simplifies and speeds up the analysis of xAPI statements
+We created a Python [package](https://stocastico.github.io/xapi_analysis/) that simplifies and speeds up the analysis of xAPI statements.
+This repository makes use of [**ask_ai**](https://github.com/radekosmulski/ask_ai) a small Python library that allows interacting with ChatGPT from a Jupyter environment.
+Ideally, using the functions from this repository and the help provided by ChatGPT, even non-technical people should be able to analyse the data collected in the form of xAPI statements.

 - Questionnaires data: After using the app, the students were asked to fill a 20-question questionnaire.
-The questionnaire aimed to measure the students' opinions about the app collaborative functionalities, the user interface and the learning experience
+The questionnaire aimed to measure the students' opinions about the app collaborative functionalities, the user interface and the learning experience.
+The questionnaires also included an optional "**comments**" section, where the students could add their opinion about the app and anything else that was not captured in the questionnaire.
+These comments are not included in the data analysis.

 - Post intervention interviews with the teachers (not hosted in this repository).
 After the intervention we conducted short interviews with the teachers, with open-ended questions, asking for their opinions about the app, its usefulness as a learning tool, its advantages and weak points.